CtrlK

 Suggestions

-Add specific concrete actions such as 'Designs REST API endpoints, defines HTTP methods and routes, generates OpenAPI/Swagger specifications, and structures request/response schemas.'
+Add specific concrete actions such as 'Designs RESTful API endpoints, defines URL structures, specifies HTTP methods, and generates request/response schemas including status codes and error handling.'

-Remove the duplicated trigger term and expand with natural keyword variations users would actually say, such as 'REST API', 'API routes', 'endpoint design', 'HTTP endpoints', 'API paths', 'swagger'.
+Remove the duplicated trigger term and expand with natural keyword variations users would actually say, such as 'REST API', 'API routes', 'endpoint design', 'resource URLs', 'HTTP verbs', 'API contract'.

 DimensionReasoningScore